Inside Design Home 2017: Q&A With Designers Polly Carlton and Kathy Moore

 Moore: Pay close attention as you go through each room.
 It’s easy to walk in and acknowledge the overall feel of the house, but there are interesting details embedded in each room—from the glass shelves in the kitchen cabinets to the tile in the master bathroom—spend time seeking out those details.
 These are what make this home so special.
 To me, it’s a masterpiece.

-To see how Design Home 2017 brings the latest trends in design and decor to life, click here for tickets.This post is a sponsored collaboration between Design Home and Philadelphia magazine's advertising department.
+To see how Design Home 2017 brings the latest trends in design and decor to life, click here for tickets.This is a paid partnership between Design Home and Philadelphia Magazine's City/Studio